 And while advocates for remote work should keep track of the numbers, for now, we can celebrate telecommuting as an environmental win.

 Want to read more about green business and the environmental impact of work?
-The second part of this series on green business comes out on February 11.
+Read the first article in Toggl’s series on green business and remote work.